siobhain/rpslsgame/README.md

         }
       });

-  I have used a modal from w3schools https://www.w3schools.com/howto/howto_css_modals.asp  to display the game instructions/rules on top of the game via a helpButton
+  I have used a modal from w3schools https://www.w3schools.com/howto/howto_css_modals.asp to help with this development.

 ### wireframes